Asian black bear: Relationships with humans

-In folklore and literature
+In folklore, literature, and popular culture

-In Japanese culture, the Asian black bear is traditionally associated with the mountain spirit (yama no kami) and is characterized variously as "mountain man" (yamaotoko), "mountain uncle" (yama no ossan), "mountain father" (yama no oyaji), a loving mother, and a child.
-Being a largely solitary creature, the Asian black bear is also viewed as "lonely person" (sabishigariya).
+In Japanese culture, the Asian black bear is traditionally associated with the mountain spirit (yama no kami) and is characterized variously as (yamaotoko), (yama no ossan), (yama no oyaji), a loving mother, and a child.
+Being a largely solitary creature, the Asian black bear is also viewed as (sabishigariya).
 Asian black bears feature very little in lowland Japanese folklore, but are prominent in upland Japan, a fact thought to reflect the bear's greater economic value in upland areas.
 According to the local folklore in Kituarahara-gun in Niigata, the Asian black bear received its white mark after being given a silk-wrapped amulet by yama no kami, which left the mark after being removed.

 In Hindu mythology, the Asian black bear Jambavantha (also known as Jambavan or Jamvanta) is believed to have lived from Treta Yuga to Dvapara Yuga.
 In the epic Ramayana, Jambavantha assists Rama in finding his wife Sita and battle her abductor, Ravana.